So What is Bur Oak Blight?

-Bur Oak Blight (BOB) is a fungal disease affecting bur oak trees in Minnesota, Iowa and neighboring states.
+Bur Oak Blight (BOB) is a fungal disease affecting bur oak trees acroos Minnesota, Iowa, and neighboring states.
 In recent years, this disease has increased in prevalence as spring arrives earlier and brings warmer and wetter weather than our historical averages.

-The symptoms of Bur Oak Blight might look similar to other conditions that afflict oak trees.
-Consult a qualified arborist to inspect high value oaks for accurate diagnosis.
+The symptoms of Bur oak blight might look similar to other conditions that afflict oak trees, therefore it is important to work with a qualified arborist to inspect high value oaks for accurate diagnosis and treatment.

-- Purple–brown lesions along middle vein of leaf
+- Purple–brown lesions along the middle vein of the leaf

 - Wedge-shaped areas of leaf yellowing or dieback

 - Leaves turning brown and curling